HOW TO MAKE SOUR MILK (MAZIWA MALA) AT HOME

 4. Let the milk incubate for 12-14 hours, try not to disturb it and do not open the container yet.
 The warm, clean conditions should let the beneficial bacteria grow and ferment the milk.

 5. Open the container after 12-14 hours.
-The fermented milk should be about the same color as normal milk and be only slightly thicker, it should have a mild yogurt smell with a hint of tang and a smooth slightly tangy taste.
+The fermented milk should be about the same colour as normal milk and be only slightly thicker, it should have a mild yogurt smell with a hint of tang and a smooth slightly tangy taste.